rezasoumi/rezasoumi.github.io/README.md

 # Computer Enthusiast

-I'm a final-year undergraduate student pursuing a degree in Computer Engineering at Sharif University of Technology, one of Iran's premier institutions, ranked as the best university in the country according to the QS ranking of 2023.
+Welcome to my digital space!
+I'm Reza Soumi, a final-year undergraduate student majoring in Computer Engineering at Sharif University of Technology, Iran's top-ranking institution according to the 2023 QS rankings.

-Throughout my academic journey and especially towards the end, I've developed a keen interest in machine learning and deep learning techniques, as well as interdisciplinary projects involving these technologies.
-My fascination with these cutting-edge technologies has driven me to watch various projects and try to explore some of them by myself to apply my knowledge in practical ways.
-I have a keen interest in practical AI, Autonomous Agents, and Embedded AI, particularly in models, theories, and projects that offer tangible value, real-world applications, and are designed for practical use.
-You can explore these projects in detail on my GitHub page.
+In my academic journey, my focus has evolved towards the exciting realms of machine learning and deep learning.
+Delving into interdisciplinary projects, I've explored the practical applications of AI, Autonomous Agents, and Embedded AI.
+You can find the results of these endeavors on my GitHub page.

-As a technology enthusiast, I firmly believe in the importance of staying updated with the latest advancements in the field.
-I am an avid reader of research papers and actively participate in online courses and workshops to expand my knowledge.
+As a tech enthusiast, I believe in staying abreast of the latest advancements.
+I'm an avid reader of research papers and actively engage in online courses to expand my knowledge.

-I am excited to embark on a career journey that allows me to apply my skills in machine learning and artificial intelligence to create innovative solutions that positively impact society.
-I'm eager to contribute my expertise to a dynamic and forward-thinking team.

-I'm open to connecting with like-minded professionals, researchers, and industry experts.
-Feel free to reach out to me on LinkedIn or via email.
+I'm thrilled about the prospect of applying my skills in machine learning and artificial intelligence to create innovative solutions with real-world impact.
+My passion lies in contributing to projects that offer tangible value and practical applications.
+If you share a similar enthusiasm or wish to connect, feel free to reach out to me on LinkedIn or via email.

+Let's embark on this journey of exploration and innovation together!

 ### Research Interest
 - Deep Learning